 The Conservatives have controlled Westminster City Council, usually with healthy majorities, ever since its creation.
 The nearest the Tories have come to losing out to Labour, their only serious rivals, was in 1986, when their majority fell to four.
 The flagship administration, led at the time by Dame Shirley Porter, then embarked on a housing policy designed to manipulate the social composition of marginal wards in its favour.
 Though not gerrymandering in the strict sense, its objectives were much the same and it landed its architects in court.
 Porter and others were surcharged and disqualified from holding public office.
 The Conservatives survived the scandal electorally, but its stain is still not wholly expunged.

 The split nature of the borough has been underlined by more recent election outcomes.
 In the 2018 borough contests, Labour took 40.3 per cent of the total vote compared with the Tories’ 42.3, yet only gained three seats overall, such are the concentrations of the respective parties’ strengths in particular wards, with only a few changing hands throughout this century.
-It is significant that Labour won a seat in West End ward for the first time, but the Conservative majority remained a healthy 22, much to the relief of the council’s relatively new leader, Nickie Aiken.
+It is significant that Labour won a seat in West End ward for the first time ever, but the Conservative majority remained a healthy 22.

 Westminster borough can be helpfully divided into eight main areas.
 We’ll start in the north and work our way down to the Houses of Parliament by the Thames.